-Stormwater changes proposed to the site are on the stormwater plan in Appendix J. and will result in decrease runoff and improved groundwater quality.
-Total impervious surface reduced from 98525 sf to 80451 sf; an 18074 sf or a reduction of 18.3%.
+Stormwater changes proposed to the site are on the stormwater plan in Appendix J previously submitted and will result in decrease runoff and improved groundwater quality.
+Total impervious surface reduced from 98525 sf to 80451 sf; an 18074 sf or a total reduction of 18.3%.
+We hope to make further improvements in the final phase by utilizing the townhouse green as a detention area to further absorb runoff.
+Our team has utilized this design elsewhere with great success.